johnsoncodehk/tsslint/README.md

 ### Modify the Error

-While you cannot directly configure the severity of a rule, you can modify the reported errors through the `resolveResult()` API in the config file.
+While you cannot directly configure the severity of a rule, you can modify the reported errors through the `resolveDiagnostics()` API in the config file.
 This allows you to customize the severity of specific rules and even add additional errors.

 Here's an example of changing the severity of the `no-console` rule from Warning to Error in the `tsslint.config.ts` file: